HotelQuickly/WeAreHiring/README.md

 Your first day:

-* We'll introduce you to everyone and will invite you for a *new-joiners' lunch*.
+* We'll introduce you to everyone.
-* You'll get access to all our systems - especially the Backend is full of surprises.
+* You'll get access to our systems - especially the Backend is full of surprises.
 * You'll check our internal wiki to get first insights.

 Your first week:

-* You'll have your first customer service shift to get the insights from users and customers.
 * We'll have a few sessions explaining the product and business into details.
-* You'll have a training to get you on the ground running with some of our tools
+* You'll have a training to get you on the ground running with some of our tools.
 * You'll check all competitors and their apps to make sure you know why are we different / better.

 Your first month:

 * You'll start working on IT support (which is a lot of fun indeed).
-* One of our [CxO's](http://www.hotelquickly.com/team/) will show you the places Bangkok is famous for.
 * Most likely you'll get an invitation to a super-healthy BIO dinner.
 * And most importantly, you'll learn lots of new stuff.